Annad25/medical_faq_system/readme.md

 This is a Retrieval-Augmented Generation (RAG) based chatbot that answers patient queries using a curated medical FAQ dataset.
 The chatbot retrieves relevant answers from a knowledge base and generates clear, natural responses using Google's Gemini model.

+To get started, download the code base or medical_faq_system_zip file and follow the setup instructions.

 ---

 ##  Dataset